Merovex/verkilo-script/README.md

 Pandoc uses the `metadata.yml` as a default configuration that Frontmatter yaml in the `*.md` files overrides.
 So, if there are broad configurations that should apply everywhere with a few exceptions, then a mix of the `metadata.yml` and Frontmatter should suffice.

+Examples of both the metadata.yml and Frontmatter metadata are available in the [Verkilo template repository](https://github.com/Merovex/verkilo-master).

 **Warning:** the last Frontmatter metadata setting wins, so if you are using them in multiple files, you will experience odd side effects.

 ### Trimsize